Swetrix/swetrix/docs/captcha/server-side-validation.md

 <br />

-The successfull response will have the `success` field set to `true` and the `data` field will contain the following fields:
+The successful response will have the `success` field set to `true` and the `data` field will contain the following fields:

 | Field | Type | Description |
 | --- | --- | --- |